The real reason for Sjogren's Advocate

 3. Only a handful of clinicians said that they had encountered even one Sjogren’s patient in all of their years of practice.

 Clearly, there is a gaping hole in medical education.
 Sjogren’s Advocate is set up to help PCPs recognize common presentations and take the first steps to diagnosis.
 It answers questions that both patients and PCPs have, such as how individual lab tests can support a diagnosis.
-Citations are provided so that patients and clinicians can refer to the primary source materials.
+Citations are provided so that patients and clinicians may refer to the primary source materials.

 The information contained in this website and blog is my sole responsibility.
 Much of the content draws on material that I use during my presentations.
 My teaching curriculum was reviewed and approved by several respected rheumatologists with Sjogren’s expertise.

 The information herein is not officially sanctioned by the SF or any rheumatology, educational, or medical organization.
 This is my take on things as an educated physician-patient.
 I saw that a need that was not being met, and stepped up to the plate.
-My work is informed by my background in medicine and science, as well as my experience as a PCP, patient, teacher, and writer.
+My work is informed by my background in medicine and science, as well as my experience as a PCP, patient, medical educator, and writer.
 I read the Sjogren’s literature extensively, and have done so for years.
 My aim is to distill complex information into "plain English" and to provide practical tools for both patients and PCPs.

 This website should not be necessary.
 Clinicians should already know this information; it should be taught as part of the core curriculum during medical school and residency.
 Patients should not have to figure out on their own that they might have Sjogren’s.
 They should not need to explain to their providers why timely diagnosis and treatment are important.
 I hope that rheumatology leadership will provide more guidance and promote better Sjogren’s medical education in the near future.